syedshoaibahmed48/ActiMate/README.md

 - **Next.js**: A popular React framework that offers a great development experience with server-side rendering and routing.

 - **Tailwind CSS**: A highly customizable CSS framework that helps in quickly and easily styling your web application.

-- **Bored API**: Actimate relies on the Bored API to fetch random activity suggestions and, when applicable, filtered suggestions based on user preferences.